 Sensitization strategy aimed at administrative and healthcare staff of healthcare centres.
+Service/department in charge of the measure

 Technicians from the CAR in Seville (in collaboration to the Andalusian School of Public Health)

 To sensitize administrative and healthcare staff of healthcare centres in order to increase their knowledge and empathy skill so to offer a better assistance to users.